1sen-ski/TheMannStore/README.md

 In short, it's a shopping site.
 The admins add products to their main page, and registered users can purchase these items.
 They purchase the item by adding to their cart, checking out with fake credit card, and then they can watch the status of their ordered items.
 The Admin changes the status, is it delivered, is it pending etc..

 This project runs locally on your own machine, when installed.
 The requirements are in the requirements.txt file.
-It is not hosted due to extreme Windows errors that prevent any hosting on AWS successful.
-Very unfortunate.

 The site has login/register/logout functionality.
 A user can register and interact with the site.
 Edit his profile, send feedback to admins, order a product added by the admin, and other stuff.